 “When’s it going to be done?” is the wrong question to ask.
 It should never be done.

 Instead, ask “What’s the big idea?”
-What’s the novel concept that will differentiate this website from all the rest, and move viewers to action?
+What’s the new concept that will differentiate this website from all the rest, and move viewers to action?

 Everyone in the web development world knows that web projects get bogged down by one thing: “Content.”

 Because that’s the hardest part.
-Building a site on a WordPress theme is easy compared to the work that has to be done, up front…
+Building a site in WordPress is easy compared to the work that has to be done up front by the client, or by a creative team.

 So here’s my advice for any business owner or marketing person who’s thinking of “doing a new website”:

 Forget about that.
-Stop thinking of it as a website design project, and instead, launch a campaign that starts with a with a big idea that is showcased on the website.
+Stop thinking of it as a website design project, and instead, launch a campaign that starts with strategy, captures a big idea, and is then showcased on the website.

 Yes, paddling back upstream can be difficult work.